Linux Package Manager Installation

 If you are installing ownCloud using one of the various Linux package managers, we strongly recommend that you avoid automatically updating the

-owncloud-files package, when running a system update or upgrade and when upgrading other packages.
+owncloud-complete-files package, when running a system update or upgrade and when upgrading other packages.

 That way, there are no surprise changes (whether positive or negative) to your ownCloud installation.